dcyr/caribouRSF/prelimResults.md

 #### Mean probability of occurrence (averaged over entire landscape)

 The harvesting levels, relative to recent year levels, are the most important determinant of Caribou's future probability of occurrence when averaged over the entire landscape.
-Harvesting are inversely proportional to Caribou's future probability of occurrence.
+Caribou's future probability of occurrence is inversely proportional to harvesting level.

 Harvesting levels are followed by climate change scenarios and fire regimes, which both also have subtantial impacts on Caribou's future probability of occurrence.
 The detrimental effects of climate change and fire regime increase with the intensity of the radiative forcing.